brandonchinn178/tomcab/README.md

 # TODO
 ```

 All of the normal Cabal fields are represented by the exact same names, and are propagated through transparently.
-In the TOML format, all indentation is optional, but the above format is recommended to optimize readability.
+In the TOML format, all indentation is optional, but the format that will be used in this guide is recommended to optimize readability.

 Additionally, there are a few extra fields that are supported by `tomcab`: